 \section{Introduction}

-Controllable music generation encompasses the creation of music under various controls, such as musical or textual descriptions \citep{dhariwal2020jukebox, liu2023audioldm, schneider2023mo, copet2023simple}.
+Controllable music generation encompasses the creation of music under various controls, such as musical or textual descriptions \cite{dhariwal2020jukebox, liu2023audioldm, schneider2023mo, copet2023simple}.
 It enables amateur users to create customized music and helps professional musicians explore new ideas for composition and arrangement.
-Remarkable advancements have been made in this field in recent years, particularly in text-to-music generation \citep{huang2023noise2music, agostinelli2023musiclm,schneider2023mo, copet2023simple}.
-These cross-modality models are trained on extensive sets of parallel text-audio data pairs, utilizing pre-trained large language models \citep{raffel2020exploring} or multi-modality embeddings \citep{guzhov2022audioclip, huang2022mulan} to establish a mapping between natural language and music.
+Remarkable advancements have been made in this field in recent years, particularly in text-to-music generation \cite{huang2023noise2music, agostinelli2023musiclm,schneider2023mo, copet2023simple}.
+These cross-modality models are trained on extensive sets of parallel text-audio data pairs, utilizing pre-trained large language models \cite{raffel2020exploring} or multi-modal embeddings \cite{guzhov2022audioclip, huang2022mulan} to establish a mapping between natural language and music.
 They enable high-level controls such as mood and tempo by incorporating them into a text prompt.

-However, not all music information can be directly expressed via text.
+However, not all music information can be expressed via text.
 Existing models cannot yet apply effective controls on intricate musical languages (e.g., chord progressions) or directly refer to musical contents from other audio recordings.
-The ability to accommodate such \textit{content-based} controls is crucial for tasks such as music editing, music variation generation, and style transfer.
+The ability to accommodate such \textit{content-based} controls is crucial for tasks such as music editing, music variation generation, and arrangement.
 For example, in AI-assistant composition systems, the generative models are required to compose based on a rough idea like motifs or counter-melodies; in music re-instrumentation, we tend to keep the underlying harmony unchanged and reinterpret the song with new instruments.
-Other useful non-textual conditions include the rough pitch contour \citep{donahue2019piano} and video \citep{su2020audeo}, but we will not focus on these conditions in this paper.

 Historically speaking, the shift from text-based (and metadata-based) models to content-based models has once happened in the realm of music information retrieval (MIR), which dramatically improved the model performances and also expanded the boundary of music understanding.
-In a similar fashion, we aim to push the boundary of music audio generation domain by further equipping state-of-the-art models with content-based controls.
+In a similar fashion, we aim to push the boundary of music audio generation domain by further equipping off-shelf generative models with content-based controls.